Cranichis parvula Renz 1948 Diphylla group 9

 Flower Size .2" [5 mm]

-Found in Colombia and Ecuador in forests on banks at elevations around 500 meters as a small sized, hot to warm growing terrestrial with several, basal, ovate to ovate-elliptic, acute, rounded below into the canaliculate, petiolate base leaves that blooms in the fall on a terminal, erect, 2.4" [6 cm] long overall, loosely many flowered, racemose inflorescence with remotely several, leaf-like sheaths and lanceolate to ovate-lanceolate, acuminate, floral bracts.
+Found in Magdalena, Antioquia, Cundinamarca and Meta departments of Colombia, Merida and Sucre states of Venezuela and Ecuador in forests margins and on banks at elevations of 500 to 2000 meters as a small sized, warm to cold growing terrestrial with several, basal, ovate to ovate-elliptic, acute, rounded below into the canaliculate, petiolate base leaves that blooms in the fall on a terminal, erect, peduncle 11.8 to 13.6" [29.5 to 34 cm] long, provided with remotely several sheathing bracts, rachis 1 to 2.4" [2.5 to 6 cm] long, cylindrical, loosely many flowered, inflorescence with remotely several, leaf-like sheaths and lanceolate to ovate-lanceolate, acuminate, shorter than the ovary floral bracts and carrying greenish white, glabrous flowers.

 Synonyms